 CBIO issuance and B3’s role

 The authorization process for issuing and validating invoices to enable the issuance of CBIOs is carried out by biofuel producers and importers with the ANP, without B3’s involvement.
 Once the required documentation is obtained, issuers must hire an Underwriter (a bank or other financial institution) to issue the CBIO and then forward it to B3 for registration.

 B3 will provide the registration environment for CBIO issuance, trading and retirement request.
 Financial institutions will have access to the environment and act as Underwriters and/or representatives for CBIO buyers.

-There is no restriction on the type of buyer eligible to purchase CBIOs.
-However, it should be noted that, according to Law No. 13,576, it is mandatory for fossil fuel distribution companies to buy CBIOs to meet their decarbonization targets.
+Although there is no restriction on the type of buyer eligible to purchase CBIOs,, it should be noted that, according to Law No. 13,576, it is mandatory for fossil fuel distribution companies to buy CBIOs to meet their decarbonization targets.